About the CLE

 How the CLE Began

-South Texas College was established in September 1994.
+South Texas College was founded in 1993.
 An early priority of the Division of Developmental Studies was to designate a department where students could receive tutoring and other academic assistance.
-The first two tutoring centers were located at the Pecan Campus and the Downtown Campus, and additional centers followed in 1997 at the Mid-Valley, Starr County, and Technology campuses.
-The department was renamed the Centers for Learning Excellence (CLE).
+The first two Student Success Centers were located at the Pecan and Downtown campuses.
+The department was later renamed the Centers for Learning Excellence (CLE).
+Today, there are seven locations offering online and in-person support, including a completely online CLE, and centers at the Mid-Valley, Nursing and Allied Health, Regional Center for Public Safety Excellence, Starr County, and Technology campuses.

 Sylvia Esterline

-Esterline, who died in 2003, named South Texas College as the prime beneficiary of her estate, leaving the College $1.9 million.
-Her generosity allowed for the creation of the 20,000 square foot state-of-the-art Sylvia Esterline Student Success Center on the Pecan Campus in McAllen.
-The College celebrated the building dedication on September 20, 2006 with the unveiling of a portrait of Esterline, which remains on display at the Center.
+When she passed away in 2003, Sylvia named South Texas College as the prime beneficiary of her estate.
+Her $1.9 million donation allowed for the creation of the 20,000 square foot state-of-the-art Sylvia Esterline Student Success Center on the Pecan Campus in McAllen.
+The College celebrated the building dedication on September 20, 2006 with the unveiling of a portrait of Esterline, which remains on display at the Center (see below).
+Today, the Center is one of six locations for the Centers for Learning Excellence (CLE), offering tutoring, study rooms, and other academic support services for STC students and the community.
+The CLE continues to remember Sylvia and her family for their contributions.

 Responding to Changes

-As COVID-19 pandemic closures in 2020 made coming to campus impossible, the CLE transitioned to 100% online services, building a virtual learning center in a matter of only four days.
-These virtual services remain part of CLE offerings, even as students and services have returned to campus.
-The Centers for Learning Excellence is proud to continue showing our dedication to being accessible to students and supporting the South Texas College community.
+When the COVID-19 pandemic forced closures in 2020, the CLE rapidly transitioned to fully online services, building a virtual learning center in a matter of only four days.
+Today, access to online tools and support remains a permanent part of CLE offerings, proudly reflecting the CLE’s commitment to accessibility and our dedication to serving the STC community.

 Trailblazing in Our Industry